What is software integration? Here’s what you should know

 A workflow where any new account in Salesforce leads to a new organization getting created in Zendesk

-1. Once an account gets created in Salesforce, the workflow gets triggered.
+1. Once an account gets created in Salesforce, the workflow triggers.

-2. If the account already exists as an organization in Zendesk, the workflow ends; if the organization doesn’t exist, it gets added along with the corresponding fields provided in the account.
+2. If the account already exists as an organization in Zendesk, the workflow ends.
+If the organization doesn’t exist, you will add it along with the corresponding fields provided in the account.

 Related: How you can integrate legacy systems with modern applications